MicrosoftDocs/power-automate-docs/articles/create-adaptive-cards.md

 - Flow run errors are often caused by one of the following factors:

-    - The Workflows app isn't installed in Microsoft Teams – [Install the Workflows app in Microsoft Teams into Teams](teams/install-teams-app.md).
+    - The Workflows app isn't installed in Microsoft Teams – [Install the Workflows app in Microsoft Teams](teams/install-teams-app.md).

     In this case the error may resemble this screenshot: